 Health Conditions Related to Genetic Changes

-Unlike xeroderma pigmentosum (described below), trichothiodystrophy is not associated with an increased risk of skin cancer.
-Researchers are working to determine why some mutations in the ERCC2 gene affect a person's cancer risk and others do not.More About This Health Condition
+Unlike another condition called xeroderma pigmentosum (described below), trichothiodystrophy is not associated with an increased risk of skin cancer.
+Researchers are working to determine why some variants in the ERCC2 gene affect a person's cancer risk and others do not.More About This Health Condition

-Researchers are uncertain how mutations in this single gene can cause several different disorders with a wide variety of signs and symptoms.
-Studies suggest that different ERCC2 gene mutations affect the stability and function of the TFIIH complex in different ways.
-Mutations also have varied effects on the interaction between the XPD protein and other proteins that make up the TFIIH complex.
-These variations may account for the different features of xeroderma pigmentosum, trichothiodystrophy, and XP/TTD and XP/CS complexes.
+Researchers are uncertain how variants in this single gene can cause several different disorders with a wide variety of signs and symptoms.
+Studies suggest that different ERCC2 gene variants affect the stability and function of the TFIIH complex in different ways.
+Variants also have varied effects on the interaction between the XPD protein and other proteins that make up the TFIIH complex.
+These variants may account for the different features of xeroderma pigmentosum, trichothiodystrophy, and XP/TTD and XP/CS complexes.

 Other Names for This Gene

 - basic transcription factor 2 80 kDa subunit

 - DNA repair protein complementing XP-D cells

 - excision repair cross-complementation group 2

 - excision repair cross-complementing rodent repair deficiency, complementation group 2